divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 * Test successful aggregations with each VDAF.
-* Test an aggregation over a few hundred or thousand reports, to exercise the aggregators' division of reports into aggregation jobs.
+* Test an aggregation over a few hundred or thousand reports, to exercise the Aggregators' division of reports into aggregation jobs.
 * Test that uploading a report with a time far in the future is rejected.
-* Confirm that leaders and helpers reject requests with respective authentication tokens that are incorrect.
+* Confirm that Leaders and Helpers reject requests with respective authentication tokens that are incorrect.
 * Test enforcement of `max_batch_query_count` by making overlapping collection requests.